frei480/knowledge-base/io.md

     memory usage when using the c engine.
 The Python engine loads the data first before deciding which columns to drop.

-#### General parsing configuration
+#### General Parsing Configuration

 dtype : Type name or dict of column -\> type, default `None`

 : Data type for data or columns.
 E.g.
     `{'a': np.float64, 'b': np.int32, 'c': 'Int64'}` Use `str` or
     `object` together with suitable `na_values` settings to preserve and not interpret dtype.
 If converters are specified, they will be